Irrelon/ForerunnerDB/readme.md

 ### Regular Expressions

 Searches support regular expressions for advanced text-based queries.
 Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.

-> See the *Special Considerations* section for details about how names of keys / properties in a query object can affect a query's operation.

 ### Query Operators
 ForerunnerDB supports many of the same query operators that MongoDB does, and adds some that are not available in